zeldaret/oot3d/README.md

 ## Installation
 These instructions and the tools in this repository all assume a Windows development environment.
 Cross-platform support may be added in the future.

-To set up the repository, place a USA version of `The Legend of Zelda: Ocarina of Time 3D (USA)` in the `Disassembly` directory of the repository and name it `baserom.3ds`.
+To set up the repository, place a USA version of `The Legend of Zelda: Ocarina of Time 3D (USA)` in the `disassembly` directory of the repository and name it `baserom.3ds`.
 Any revision (v0 or v1) and either trimmed or untrimmed roms should be able to produce a correct repository.

 Download and extract the contents of RVCT4.0 [Build 821] for Windows.
 Once extracted, the following environment variables must be set: